Composite Decking Cost

 - FAQs

-You have a few options with composite decking, and they vary quite widely in price.
-Firstly, you can install uncapped hollow core composite decking, the cheapest but weakest option, with an average price of around £925 for 15m².
+You have a few options with composite decking, which vary widely in price.
+You can install uncapped hollow core composite decking, the cheapest but weakest option, with an average price of around £975 for 15m².

-Secondly, you can choose the stronger and more expensive uncapped solid core composite, costing around £1,300 for the same surface area.
-Lastly, you can select a capped solid core composite, costing £1,600 for 15m².
+Or, you can choose the stronger and more expensive uncapped solid core composite, costing around £1,350 for the same surface area.
+Lastly, you can select a capped solid core composite, costing £1,650 for 15m².

-There is another material called PVC decking that has proven to be an excellent alternative to timber as well; however, it can be a little flimsier than composite.
+PVC decking is also available, which has proven to be another excellent alternative to timber.
+However, it can be flimsier than composite.

 Composite Decking Prices